22hideki22/Hideki-Palett/README.md

 Created By hideki with the help of Sargeant Quint.

-This site was created for you who want to have a computer in Garry's mod, here you Buy a Computer using real Money, or Trading!
+This site was created for you who want to have a computer in Garry's mod, here you Buy a Computer using real Money(Pix), or Trading!
 You can also swap your old Gmod computer for a new and good one!

 ### What is Hideki-Palett?